-- Contact all credit card companies and let them know of the death.
-Cancel all cards unless you're named on the account and wish to retain the card. - Retitle jointly held assets, such as bank accounts, automobiles, stocks and bonds, and real estate. - If your loved one owned, controlled, or was a principal in a business, check to see if there are any buy-sell agreements under which his or her interest must be sold.
+- companies to file claims. - Contact all credit card companies and let them know of the death.
+Cancel all cards unless you're named on the account and wish to retain the card. - Retitle jointly held assets, such as bank accounts, automobiles, stocks and bonds, and real estate. - If the decedent owned, controlled, or was a principal in a business, check to see if there are any buy-sell agreements under which his or her interest must be sold.